What is it about teenagers that make even the calmest and collected parents lose their ever-loving minds?!

-It’s a tough time for everyone, but a time when your teen really needs you to keep it together.
+It’s a tough time for everyone, but it is also a time when your teen really needs you to keep it together.
 So much of their behavior results from the push and pull they feel between holding onto their childhood while at the same time wanting to move towards adulthood.

-How can we be a more patient parent with our teen?
+How can we be more patient parents with our teens?

 Listen More/Talk Less